The walking track to Helgafell – The twin volcano

 Moonrise, sunset & candles

-Helgafell also provides a stunning background when the full moon is rising from behind it during summer.
-And if you’re lucky, you might be treated to this incredible spectacle… 😮
+Helgafell also provides a stunning background when the full moon is rising from behind it in the summer.
+And if you’re lucky, you might be treated to the incredible spectacle of dalalæða fog waterfalls…!

 Where is Vestmannaeyjar?